Rider and Trip Type Eligibility Determination

 Essential Trips for DAS are listed below, in order of priority:

-• Trips to and from Senior Centers,
+• Trips to and from Senior Centers

-• Trips to and from medical appointments (including dialysis, chemotherapy, etc.),
+• Trips to and from medical appointments, including dialysis, chemotherapy, etc.

-• Trips to and from preventative health screenings and appointments (including dental, vision, hearing, etc.),
+• Trips to and from preventative health screenings and appointments, including dental, vision, hearing, etc.

-• Trips for shopping (groceries, medications, etc.),
+• Trips for shopping including, groceries, medications, etc.

-• Trips to and from work/employment,
+• Trips to and from work/employment

-• Field trips,
+• Field trips

-• Trips that support application and management of public benefits,
+• Trips that support application and management of public benefits

-• Trips to pay bills, conduct banking, etc.,
+• Trips to pay bills, conduct banking, etc.

-• Trips that support civic engagement and continued involvement in the community (including cultural activities),
+• Trips that support civic engagement and continued involvement in the community, including cultural activities

-• Trips that support evidence-based programs offered through DAS and health/wellness activities offered in the community,
+• Trips that support evidence-based programs offered through DAS and health/wellness activities offered in the community

-• Trips that facilitate attendance at support group meetings for both caregiver services and kinship care services.
+• Trips that facilitate attendance at support group meetings for both caregiver services and kinship care services

 Division of Child Support Services (DCSS)